Last Updated on February 16, 2023 by Chris and Lindsay

 How Long Should I Plan to Camp in Baja

 How long you camp in Baja is entirely up to you.
-We have friends who make weekend and multi-week trips down from Southern California.
+We have friends who make weekend and multi-week trips down from Southern California and Arizona.
 And we’ve met people who straddle winter and set up for 6 months at a time.

 However long you have is up to you.
 But we would suggest that you give yourself at least 4-6 weeks at minimum to truly enjoy Baja.
 We believe that Baja becomes better the further south you go (OK, but not all the way to Cabo San Lucas.